R1j1t/tensorflow/estimators.md

     #steps argument tells the method to stop training after a number of training steps.
     steps=args.train_steps)
 ```
+**Note:** Estimators expect an `input_fn` to take no arguments.
+To work around this restriction, we use `lambda` to capture the arguments and provide the expected interface.

 #### Evaluate the trained model